awwright/node-http-transform/README.md

 A subclass of the Node.js Transform that also transforms HTTP headers and status code.

+Properties/methods:

+* headersReady - A promise that resolves when headers have been committed and are ready to be read

 ### PassThrough

 Accepts input and passes it to the write target(s).

 This can be used to convert a typical ReadableStream into one that produces HTTP headers.

+### Headers

+Headers is a simple container for HTTP headers.
+Its methods and properties are imported into ServerResponseTransform.

+Properties/methods, as implemented in Node.js:

+* statusCode
+* statusMessage
+* getHeader(name)
+* setHeader(name, value)
+* removeHeader(name)
+* getHeaderNames()
+* getHeaders()
+* hasHeader(name)

+Additional methods:

+* addHeader(name, value)
+* pipeHeaders(dst) - set status code/message, and call setHeader on supplied destination